-- Increase in the number of students with special educational needs attaining specified levels in National Curriculum assessment. - Increase in the number of parents/carers attending or contributing to reviews and consultations. - Increased proportion of students achieving better outcomes. - Achievements of students.
+- Increase in the number of parents/carers attending or contributing to reviews and consultations. - Increased proportion of students achieving better outcomes. - Achievements of students.

 We can also tell how well we are doing from feedback from:

 - Parent/carer questionnaires and sampling parent/carer views.

 - Student's views.

 - Staff views.

 - Trustee views.